almereyda/awesome-starred/README.md

 ## C# #

+- [strans](https://github.com/Inventitech/strans) - Performs string manipulation tasks by learning from the provided example(s), instead of having to program them out explicitly.
+- [surveyproject](https://github.com/surveyproject/surveyproject) - Survey Project Webapplication - development, sources & releases
+- [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+It also allows uploading images, text or other types of files to over 80 supported destinations you can choose from.
 - [QRNGHuBerlinTest](https://github.com/SeppPenner/QRNGHuBerlinTest) - QRNGHuBerlinTest is a project written in C# 4.7.
 The software is used to connect to the HU Berlin quantum computer.
 - [Trinity_Matrix_Management_GUI](https://github.com/aminhusni/Trinity_Matrix_Management_GUI) - A management GUI for Matrix-Synapse server
 - [keepassrpc](https://github.com/kee-org/keepassrpc) - The KeePassRPC plugin that needs to be installed inside KeePass in order for Kee to be able to connect your browser to your passwords